 Coach Gibson and his wife Kerry reside in McHenry and their three children are also graduates of Garrett College: Jeseca, Kory, and Matthew.

 “Playing at Garrett Community College was a great experience.
 Coach Gibson was willing to spend endless hours with me working on my individual skills.
-With Coach Gibson, everyone on the team will improve and, depending on their own work ethic, have a chance to play at a four-year institution.” - Dick Bender (1983-84), Associate Head Coach (College of Charleston)
+With Coach Gibson, everyone on the team will improve and, depending on their own work ethic, have a chance to play at a four-year institution.” - Dick Bender (1983-84), Associate Head Coach (Clemson University)